Work in progress. Return here for updates January 3.

 In 1998 she founded the College of The Bahamas Concert Choir.
 Under her leadership, it has enjoyed remarkable success, performing extensively at the college and in the community, at international festivals and conferences, and for the President of Botswana and President Nelson Mandela of South Africa.

-In 2003 COB hosted the first SEAAC festival to be held outside the U.S. and in April 2013 hosted the event again when their choir joined with those from Alabama State University, South Carolina State University, Southern University and A&M College, and Winston-Salem State University.
+In 2003 COB hosted the first SEAAC festival to be held outside the United States. and in April 2013 hosted the event again when their choir joined with those from Alabama State University, South Carolina State University, Southern University and A&M College, and Winston-Salem State University.
 In spite of the college’s small size, the music department’s choir has held its own at these events, which have fostered greater cultural understanding and a healthy perspective about their work and standing when measured against other choirs.
 In this year’s festival, its 20thanniversary, SEAAC gave her a lifetime Achievement Award.

 At an SEAAC festival held at Fiske University, she was taken by surprise when she entered the cafeteria and five university choirs spontaneously burst into a rendition of her composition, “Lord Make Me an Instrument of Thy Peace.”
 It was a delightful and inspiring experience for her.